Bonelab/Bone_Adaptation_as_Level_Set_Motion/README.md

 - **Iteration** Given a phi, use this to run one iteration
 - **Python** Various python scripts that go along with the paper

+`Initialize` and `Iteration` form the majority of the work.
+The Python scripts are useful for preprocessing, visualization, and implicit functions.